knpuniversity/oo/knpu/episode2/one-db-conn-with-property.md

 Ok, a little bit better.
 Here's the next problem: what if a single page calls `findOneById()` multiple times?
 Well, `getPDO()` would be called twice, two `PDO` objects would be created *and* this would mean that *two* database connections would be made.
-Waste!
+Such waste!
 We only need one connection and we only need *one* `PDO` object.

 How can we guarantee that only one PDO object is created?